 This micro-lending program can provide up to $10,000 to help businesses start, grow and expand.
 The Cook Center for Entrepreneurship will assist prospective startups with business and financial plan developments in order to prepare them to apply for these micro-loans at First Financial Bank.

-For more information, please contact the Gayle & Bill Cook Center for Entrepreneurship, which you can find here.
+For more information, please contact the Gayle & Bill Cook Center for Entrepreneurship.